 As you can see, both these definitions demonstrate that slight variations between forecasts and actuals are completely normal.
 However, the closer the finance team can get to their forecasted estimates, the better their financial planning will be.
 By having the right processes in place, finance teams can conduct variance analysis to study these differences and ultimately reduce the inaccuracies within their forecasting efforts.

-The whole purpose of improving accurate forecasting is to reduce the need for corrective actions later on.
-If revenue predictions continuously miss the mark, it can lead to resource misallocation, missed growth opportunities, or compromised stakeholder trust.
 By prioritizing accurate forecasting, finance teams can allocate budgets effectively, plan for unexpected shifts, and set realistic goals.
 Ultimately, a finance team should strive to build the right data processes to enhance forecasting accuracy, conduct variance analysis, adjust plans as needed, and provide greater visibility to senior management.
 In practice, this can involve cross-functional alignment with Sales to refine pipeline data or leveraging scenario planning tools to test multiple possible outcomes.
-All of this can be achieved through the use of planning and forecasting software, which enables teams to unify data, automate calculations, and streamline reporting for better decision-making.

 1. Keep your financial forecasts flexible